DiegoCoronel/ceylon_enterprise/rest-arquillian/README.md

 ###Architecture

-Currently I´m using 5 projects:
+Currently I´m using 6 projects:

 - Application: this is just an assembler, it must declare all modules we want deployed in wildfly;
 - Person API: This is all contracts of services we want available for users;
 - Person Service: This is the concrete project that uses its own stack of technologies to provide de API to users;
 - Person Test: This is our quality guarantee, we must validate all services available using Unit and Integration Tests.
+- Person Frontend: This is where you should put all you html, css and js.
+This is the frontend that is using currently AngularJS through ceylon
 - Ceylon Angular: This project was created to simulate AngularJS framework using safe contracts when possible

 ###Configure, run and deploy